 If you’re looking to keep a tighter leash on your spending and want help saving, then Oval Money may be worth considering.
-But take a look at this Oval Money review to see why you may want to look elsewhere.
+Although it’s not my favourite money app, you can claim a free £5!

 Like all other money apps, you will need to link the app to your main bank account.
 If you have other banks accounts or credit cards, you can link these too.
 You’ll also need to provide a phone number and email address for security purposes.